selithrubasingha/shell_implementation/README.md

 - __Built-ins vs. External Commands:__ Learned why certain commands (like cd) must be shell built-ins due to process isolation (a child process cannot modify the parent's current working directory).

 ---
-### Run this file
+### 🛠️ Run this file

-Sadly , functions like `fork()` won't If you are using Native Windows .
-I reccomend using WSL (windows subsystem for linux) .
+Sadly , functions like `fork()` won't work if you are using Native Windows .
+I recommend using WSL (windows subsystem for linux) .

 There is no problem for Linux and macOS though .

-Once that's done you could clone the repo . and compile it adn run the file .
+Once that's done you could clone the repo . and compile it and run the file .

 ### 1. compile
 ```Bash